 The Link Between Body Image And The Media And Its Damaging Effects

-The Media And Body Image
+The Link Between The Media And Body Image

-The high number of filtered, distorted and unrealistic images and advertisements we are exposed to on a daily basis constantly present certain physical standards and cultural ideas of what it means to be an ideal or beautiful person in this world.
+The high number of filtered, distorted, and unrealistic images and advertisements we are exposed to on a daily basis constantly present certain physical standards and cultural ideas of what it means to be an ideal or beautiful person in this world.
 Studies have reported that the effect of social comparison through social media has a direct impact on self-esteem.
 Body image can have a strong connection to overall mental health.

 The Effect Of Media On Body Image Starts Early

-As adolescents, the effect of the media on the perception of our bodies becomes even more detrimental.
-Adolescents are more susceptible to the negative effects of the media as they experience bodily changes and brain development during puberty.
+As adolescents, the effect of the media on the perception of our bodies often becomes even more detrimental.
+Adolescents are usually more susceptible to the negative effects of the media as they experience bodily changes and brain development during puberty.
 These effects can be exaggerated with increased exposure to peer pressure online and through social media influencers.
 This can lead to confusion and negative effects on mental health, including self-identity and self-confidence.

 The Damaging Effects Of Media On Body Image

-Being exposed to a high amount of media can contribute to a further disconnect and damage the way they perceive themselves.
+Being exposed to a high amount of media can contribute to further disconnect and damage the way someone perceives themselves.
 It can especially add fuel to the flame for those already struggling with disordered eating.
-Says Dr. PhillippaDiedrichs, a senior researcher at the University of West of England's Centre for Appearance Research, "The more time spent on Facebook, the more likely people are to self-objectify themselves."
+According to Dr. Phillippa Diedrichs, a senior researcher at the University of West of England's Centre for Appearance Research, "The more time spent on Facebook, the more likely people are to self-objectify themselves."
 This applies to all social media platforms.

 The Media And Eating Disorders

-Mental Health America explains that social media can cause triggers for those with body dysmorphic disorder, although it does not directly cause it, It can aggravate symptoms.
-Social media can encourage a person to body shame themselves, compare themselves to others and create unnecessary competition, all of which can lead to an disordered eating.
+Mental Health America explains that social media can cause triggers for those with body dysmorphic disorder, and although it does not directly cause it, it can aggravate symptoms.
+Social media can lead a person to body shame themselves, compare themselves to others, and create unnecessary competition, all of which can lead to an disordered eating.
 A study by the University of Haifa concluded that the more teenage girls used social media, the greater the risk they had of developing a negative body perception and an eating disorder.